-The Associate Dean for Undergraduate Studies must approve the minor.
+Your academic advisor must approve the minor.
 While some portion of a minor may be met through BSN requirements (ex: social science studies or electives), it is highly likely that the student pursuing a minor will need an additional term to complete both the requirements for the BSN degree and the minor.
 Minor requirements must be met before the BSN is conferred.
 The student must ensure proper documentation of completion is received in the Undergraduate Studies Program Office.